Find each of the parts,

 Sketch the external view of the squid; label all the parts that are underlined above.

 Open up the arms and remove any that are in your way.
 Deep in the middle of the arms is the mouth and a beak-like jaw.
-Use forceps to remove the jaw (beak) and lay it table so that you can draw it below.
+These are located in a bulbous structure called the buccal bulb.
+Use forceps to remove the bulb and then the jaw (beak) Draw the beak in the box.

 Analysis